Aya Sakura

 Aya Sakura (さくら あや, Sakura Aya) is a Japanese professional wrestler.
-She works for World Wonder Ring Stardom, where she is one-half of the current New Blood Tag Team Champions in her first reign and a member of Cosmic Angels.
+She works for World Wonder Ring Stardom, where she is one-half of the current New Blood Tag Team Champions in her first reign and the second leader of Cosmic Angels alongside Sayaka Kurara.
+She is also known for her appearance in Sendai Girls' Pro Wrestling, where she is a former Sendai Girls Junior Champion.

 Professional wrestling career

 World Wonder Ring Stardom (2023–present)

 Sakura made her official in-ring debut at New Blood Premium on March 25, 2023, where she faced Giulia.

 Sakura had to be long-term withdrawal due to a neck injury since July 9, 2023.

 Sakura returned on March 10, 2024.

 Sakura faced Sayaka Kurara in a time-limit draw on March 30, 2024.

 Cosmic Angels (2024-present)

 Sakura officially joined the Cosmic Angels with Kurara on April 12, 2024.
-Sakura pinned the Future of Stardom Champion, Rina in a tag match on September 8, 2024.
+Sakura and Kurara defeated Oedo Tai (Rina and Ruaka) on September 8, 2024.
+Sakura unsuccessfully challenged Rina for the Future of Stardom Championship at New Blood 15 on September 29, 2024.

-At Stardom New Year Dream, Sakura unsuccessfully challenged Chi Chi for the Sendai Girls Junior Championship on January 3, 2025.
-At Natsu & Saori 10th anniversary event, Sakura was defeated by Sareee in a special singles match on May 31, 2025.